15 of the Most Enchanting Castle Hotels in the World

 Waterford Castle Hotel & Golf Resort

-Situated on a beautiful setting on the River Suir in Ireland, the luxury Waterford Castle Hotel is on a private island on Kings Channel, moments away from Waterford City and completely isolated from the mainland.
+Situated on a beautiful setting on the River Suir in Ireland, the luxury Waterford Castle Hotel & Golf Resort is on a private island on Kings Channel, moments away from Waterford City and completely isolated from the mainland.
 It is also the ideal venue if you are dreaming of a wedding in an Irish castle.
 The Castle has a 500-year history and behind its walls visitors can admire the carved stone-and-wood-paneled hall as well as the original tapestries.
 The decor of the 19 elegant bedrooms reflects the atmosphere of the castle as it used to be some hundred years ago, graciously offering all the modern comforts.

 Zamek Reszel

-Zamek Reszel Kreativ Hotel is located in Poland and is a 14th-century former brick castle that had been converted into a prison in 1795.
+Zamek Reszel is located in Poland and is a 14th-century former brick castle that had been converted into a prison in 1795.
 However, it was completely destroyed after the big fires of 1806 and 1807.
 In 1822 there had been some repair works and in the years 1976-1985 the castle had been converted into a place for art workshops and galleries.
 Since 2001, after the last restoration, the castle houses a hotel with a restaurant, an art gallery and a museum.
 The mysterious and unique atmosphere of an old castle with Polish Gothic interiors, a beautiful little town at the foot of the fortress and wonderful Masurian landscapes create an aura that can't be easily forgotten.

 Peckforton Castle